Unigalactix/Docling-Demo/README.md

 ## AI template filling (OpenRouter)

-The Template Fill tab lets you populate your own `master.json`-style template using data extracted by Docling.
+The Template Fill tab lets you populate your own `master.json`-style template using data extracted by Docling's generated Markdown.
 By default, the app will use AI via OpenRouter if an API key is available; otherwise it falls back to a simple label-based heuristic.

 1) Create a local `.env` file (not committed):